-Sarah Michelle Gellar finds herself experiencing visions related to another woman’s unsolved murder years earlier in supernatural drama “The Return."
+Sarah Michelle Gellar finds herself experiencing visions related to another woman’s unsolved murder years earlier in supernatural drama “The Return.”
+Time-killer chiller reps an undistinguished U.S. debut for U.K. helmer Asif Kapadia, though the undernourished script may be most at fault.
 Forgettable PG-13 pic will particularly strike fans of harder-edged recent horror pix as much ado about not much.
 So-so B.O. with genre auds will last for the usual couple of theatrical weeks, followed by longer life on DVD.

 Prologue finds little Joanna Mills (Darrian McClanahan), still bruised from a car accident some weeks earlier, taken to a carnival by widowed dad (Sam Shepard).
 There, she’s frightened by a creepy man with long stringy hair.

 Years later, Joanna (Gellar) is now a traveling sales rep. She’s on the road most of the time because she figures if she keeps moving, nothing bad can catch her.

 Some vague fear of bad things past has kept her out of Texas, where she grew up, but determined to lock a particularly stubborn biz deal, she crosses the state line for the first time in years.